"A family tree can wither if nobody tends its roots."

 James Connor Baumann approx 1921

-James and Matilda married in 1868 and they had 10 children.
+James and Matilda had 10 children.
 On 30 Jan 1870 James was appointed a Kennerville school director.
 The town of Kenner is 13 miles west of New Orleans.
-My husband and I stopped in New Orleans during our honeymoon.
-If only we’d known how close we were to Zeck ancestors we would definitely have detoured to Kenner!
-In1880 James Baumann was elected Mayor of Kenner running for the Republican party.
+In 1880 James Baumann was elected Mayor of Kenner running for the Republican party.
 The 1887 city directory lists James as a clerk for the 26th Judicial Court for Kennerville.
 In 1891 he was an assistant foreman at the U.S. Mint.
 Then on 40 Dec 1891 James was shot at and decided to leave Kenner.
 Click here to read the newspaper clipping about the mysterious assault.
 He moved his family to 720 Lyon St in New Orleans.
-On 26 Sep 1892 the New York Times printed an article that James was “arrested and charged with being an accessory to the attempted assassination of Judge Long in Gretna in July.
+On 26 Sep 1892 the New York Times printed an article that James was “arrested and charged with being an accessory to the attempted assassination of Judge Long in Gretna in July”.
 He was taken to Gretna by Sheriff Landridge of Jefferson Parish and locked up.
 Baumann’s arrest grows out of the confession of Dennis Richards, a negro who was arrested last Friday in swamp near Boutte.
 Richards admits that he fired the shots which wounded Judge Long, but further says that Baumann offered him $100 to kill Long.

 James & Matilda Baumann & family